falvarezb/lc3asm/README.md

 Each line of the assembly file corresponding to an instruction/directive is:

-- converted into a 16-bit integer
+- converted into a 16-bit integer (using big-endian format)
-- stored in a memory address (each memory address is 16-bit long)
+- stored in a memory cell (each memory cell is 16-bit long)

-The number of memory addresses is 2**16, therefore a memory address direction can also be stored in a memory address (making it possible to have pointers)
+The number of memory cells is 2**16, therefore a memory address can also be stored in a memory cell (making it possible to have pointers)

+The memory address in which an instruction is stored corresponds to the position of said instruction inside the assembly file: the position (instruction number) is added to the offset established by the .ORIG directive.

-The offset of the memory address is determined by the operand of the .ORIG directive.
-Given `.ORIG n`, the first instruction in the file is stored on memory address `n`, the second one on `n+1` and so on.
+For instance, given `.ORIG n`, the first instruction in the file is stored on memory address `n`, the second one on `n+1` and so on.

 It's worth noticing that instructions and values (allocated by directives) can be intermingled in memory.